ilyub/BACKUP-2022-09-06-typescript-functions/docs/modules/guards.md

 ▸ **number**(`value`): value is number

-Checks that value is a number.
+Checks if value is a number.

 #### Parameters